-- reads the printed data in the MRZ (for ePassport), - authenticates itself as inspection system by means of keys derived from MRZ data.
+• authenticates itself as inspection system by means of keys derived from MRZ data.
 After successful 3DES based authentication, the TOE provides read access to data requiring BAC rights by means of a private communication (secure messaging) with the inspection system.